Ashe2A/holbertonschool-higher_level_programming/python-data_structures/README.md

 * Function that prints a list of integers (one each line).
 Avoided module import as well as integer-casting, and used the `.format()` method.
 ### [`0-main.py`](0-main.py)
 * **Test:** `[1, 2, 3, 4, 5]` should print `1`, `2`, `3`, `4` and `5` ending each with a new line
-* Note : Every list should be made of integers.
+* Note : Every list should be made of integers, and the `:d` format is enforced.

 ## 1. Secure access to an element in a list
 ### [`1-element_at.py`](1-element_at.py)